My Top Tips To Block Out Noise In Bed

 On a Monday night.

-Fortunately, I have a way to cool my bed and bedroom, so I was ok sleeping with the window closed for one night, even though I prefer to keep it open.
+Fortunately, I have a way to cool my bed and bedroom, so I was able to sleep okay with the window closed for one night, even though I prefer to keep it open.

 It did get me thinking though.
 I realised that it can be noisier in the summer, both in urban areas and in the countryside where birds and other animals wake early and make all sorts of noise.

-So, I recommend ensuring that at the very least you have a fan and light bedding at the ready.
-Who knows, the white noise created by the fan might even help mask other noise that’s keeping you awake.
-It’s a win-win if it does.
+So, perhaps the trick in the summer is to at least have a fan and lighter bedding at the ready.
+The fan sound might even help mask other noise that’s keeping you awake.

-Oh, and why didn’t I ask my neighbour to turn off their Monday night drum and bass?
+Why didn’t I ask my neighbour to turn off their Monday night drum and bass?
 Because I was 18 once too, and it was (hopefully) a rare event.
-Besides, they were so drunk, I don’t think my complaint would have done much good.
+Besides, they were so drunk, I don’t think my complaint would have done much good!
 So I just stuffed in some earplugs and did my best to relax and fall asleep.

-Sleep problems sometimes end up in a vicious circle, and noise as the culprit is no exception.
+In my experience, sleep problems can easily end up in a vicious circle.
 The stress of being kept awake by noise can itself turn into a worry that you won’t sleep.
-That worry then becomes the reason you can’t sleep.
+That worry can then become the reason you can’t sleep.

-If the person or thing making the noise makes your blood boil and fills you with rage, then that’s also not particularly conducive to good sleep.
-Put simply, it’s very hard to fall asleep when your head is full of angry thoughts.
+And if the person or thing making the noise makes your blood boil and fills you with rage, that’s a problem; it’s very hard to relax and fall asleep when your head is swimming with angry thoughts.

 How do you adjust your own reaction to the noise?
-Well, the goal is to reduce how much you allow yourself to be upset by noise at night.
+One approach is to try and control how much you allow yourself to be upset by noise at night.
 How you go about doing that though can come down to several factors.

-For those prone to stress and anxiety, it might be challenging to easily let go of noise disturbances.
+If you’re prone to stress or anxiety, I know it can be hard to let go of noise disturbances.
 Trying to adopt a new attitude that you forgive (or at least tolerate) whoever or whatever is making the noise, and that you can learn to sleep with it can take time.

-Personally, I try to take a few deep breaths to refocus my brain away from wishing I had Jedi powers so I could melt my neighbor’s speakers.
-It might sound over-simplistic, but focusing on your breathing is a simple and effective way to reduce the impact of negative thoughts.
+Personally, I try to take a few deep breaths to refocus my brain away from wishing I had Jedi powers so I could melt my neighbour’s speakers.
+It might sound over-simplistic, but focusing on your breathing is often a simple and effective way to reduce the impact of negative thoughts.

-My experience is that I sleep better when I engage in daily activities that tire me out physically and mentally, even if it’s noisier than I’d like it to be.
+My experience has always been that I sleep better when I engage in daily activities that tire me out physically and mentally – even if it’s noisier than I’d like it to be.

 I know from spending years observing my own sleep, and how different factors impact it, that when I go to bed feeling ready to sleep, I’m much more likely to sleep through noise than when I go to sleep with excess energy I haven’t managed to burn off.